 - Nursing home neglect such as bedsores, dehydration, malnutrition and medication errors

-Many medicinal wrongdoing and personal injury law firms rely heavily on outside experts to interpret evidence in their cases, at considerable expense to their clients.
+Many medical malpractice and personal injury law firms rely heavily on outside experts to interpret evidence in their cases, at considerable expense to their clients.
 While medical experts may be necessary in any case, my health care experience allows me to interpret and present much of the medical evidence in my cases with the clarity and skill of a registered nurse and mental health care professional.
 I have found that my background assists me during the medical review panel submission process.
+If you or a loved one has been injured as a result of the negligence of a doctor, it’s best to seek legal help immediately.

 Hire An Experienced Lake County Medical Malpractice Lawyer

 I would be happy to discuss the details of your case.
-Simply schedule an appointment with me, Julie R. Glade, RN, JD, by calling (219) 736-0456 or by filling out the contact form on this web site.
-From my law office in Merrillville, I serve clients throughout Lake County and Porter County in Northwest Indiana.
+I have years of legal experience representing clients in cases involving car or other vehicle accidents, medical malpractice, slip and fall accidents, and wrongful death.
+Simply schedule an appointment with me, Julie R. Glade, RN, JD, by placing a call to my law firm at (219) 736-0456 or by filling out the online contact form on this web site.
+From my law offices located in Merrillville, I serve clients throughout Lake County and Porter County in Northwest Indiana.